anandanguru/backend-challenge/README.md

 4.Get all vehicles of a color
 5.Get all vehicles by type (small, medium or large) 6.Get all vehicles which entered during a given duration

+DataBase : Mongo Db (change mongo DB configuration in config file)

+sudo npm install to inall all the dependencies

+sudo npm start to start the server